DVSimon/295bEnv/README.md

 ### To change plot type of number of moves taken
 - Change regression_type to null/lin/quad/exp

+### Deep Q Network(DQN) approach:
+- DQN_loc.py script is location based DQN implementation Each agent takes action one by one.
+  Entire Image of Environment is fed to Neural Network(NN).
+  NN outputs single value of optimum action for that each agents one by one.
+- DQN_obs.py script is observation based DQN implementation Each agent's observation space is fed to NN.
+  NN outputs action value for each agents individually & simultaneously.

 ## How to run

 ### Q-Learning